31 December 2019

 The other two issues are about a new candidate for president, set to oppose Luthor in the upcoming election.
 He's known only as "the Candidate," his campaign promises are vague: "We can achieve."
 Later he says, "America is ready for change!
 Well, guess what, America...?
 I am change!"
 Reading in 2019, it's impossible not to see something of Obama's 2008 "hope and change" in him and some of Trump's 2016 populist rhetoric as well.
 Coastal elite Lois Lane sniffs about how people tailgate at the Candidate's rallies.
 The Candidate-- like Obama and Trump after him-- shows disdain for the press, preferring to speak directly to the people.
 He's the big hero who will single-handedly save America.
 But of course, Casey was just extrapolating from what was already happening in 2003: "Show biz politics.
 Perfect for modern voters.
 They don't have to think..."

 The Candidate won't give interviews; when Lois and Clark bicker over who should get the assignment to obtain one, Perry White gives it to both of them: "You two engage in the strangest foreplay..."
 What follows is pretty fun, as the two compete; Clark promises no superpowers, but is hampered by his need to keep flying over the world taking care of random crises.
 Lois, in the meanwhile, dons a catsuit to do some infiltration.
-Previously in Casey's run, the status quo of Lois and Clark hasn't been in flux.
+Previously in Casey's run, the status quo of Lois and Clark has been in flux.
 Not because of his writing, but because of what was happening in the other titles: for a while they were separated as Lois traveled the world; later, Clark was suspended from the Daily Planet.
 But here they are, together, and both reporters, and it's great stuff, showing their competitive streak, and their love for each other.
 Derec Aucoin is great at this stuff by now; their love comes through even in their body language.

 from The Adventures of Superman vol. 1 #619